-- -i: the nucleotide sequence input file
+-i : the nucleotide sequence input file

-- -b 50 -v 50 : Report only the 50 best alignments for each sequence
+-b 50 -v 50 : Report only the 50 best alignments for each sequence

 - -m 7: Produce output in XML format

-- -d: the reference database to use.
+- -d : the reference database to use^{}.

-- -a 2: Use two CPU cores / threads.
+- -a 4 : Use four CPU cores / threads.

 - -o: destination file of the Megablast output

+Note that the file silvamod.fasta itself is actually missing by default, but is not needed since MEGABLAST only uses the search index files produced by the command formatdb from silvamod.fasta.
 If you don't get any error message, the Megablast alignment has probably worked fine.
 You can also have a look at the resulting file in a text editor, to familiarise yourself with the BLAST XML format, which is the same for Megablast and normal BLAST.
 However, it is not really intended for being read by human beings and is a bit too structured for us.